Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

 To obtain a nominal reference, the paths generated by Algorithm~\ref{algo:2} are smoothed by fitting a 9-th degree polynomial to them.
-The quadrotor follows the reference with the nominal velocity of $1 \rm{m/s}$ and it is commanded at $200 \rm{Hz}$.
-The quadrotor we consider is an under-actuated system (only 4 out of 6 DoF are controllable).
+The quadrotor follows the reference with the nominal velocity of $1\,\rm{m/s}$ and it is commanded at $200\,\rm{Hz}$.
+The quadrotor we consider is an under-actuated system .
 In this simulation, the 3D position of the center of the mass (CM) and the yaw angle are controlled with the aid of a PID controller.
-The quadrotor communicates with the GNSS if and only if the error covariance does not fully reside inside the confidence ellipse planned by Algorithm~\ref{algo:2}.
-Fig.~\ref{fig:quad_sample} demonstrates the smoothed paths and a few sample trajectories.
-Fig.~\ref{fig:meas_dist} depicts the distribution of the required communications with GNSS for 1000 runs.
-It shows a significant drop (from almost $75$ to $25$ on average) in communications during the navigation between $\alpha=2.0$ and $\alpha=0.2$.
+The quadrotor communicates with the ground station if and only if the error covariance does not fully reside inside the confidence ellipse planned by Algorithm~\ref{algo:2}.
+Fig.~\ref{fig:quad_sample}\subref{fig:sample_XY_02} and \subref{fig:sample_XY_2} demonstrate the smoothed paths and sample trajectories, where the position of the visual features are shown by green circles.
+Fig.~\ref{fig:quad_sample}\subref{fig:sample_Zt} depicts snapshots of the simulation in Gazebo environment.
+A video of the simulation is uploaded to \href{https://youtube.com/shorts/Y8VbUfKAElU?feature=share}{https://youtube.com/shorts/Y8VbUfKAElU?feature=share} to provide further details.
+Fig.~\ref{fig:meas_dist} depicts the distribution of the required number of communications for 500 runs.
+It shows a significant drop (from approximately $230$ to $120$ on average) in communications during the navigation between $\alpha=2.0$ and $\alpha=0.2$.